gsi-upm/Sefarad/docs/installation.rst

     config.host = 'http://localhost:9200'

-There is also possible to install with Docker.
+Is also possible to install Sefarad with Docker.

 Install with docker
 ~~~~~~~~~~~~~~~~~~~